vanHeemstraSystems/scaleway-kapsule/300/100/README.md

 - Scaling the number of pods depending on the workload.
 - Managing your cluster easily via the [Kubectl](https://kubernetes.io/docs/reference/kubectl/overview/)

-To administrate your Kubernetes cluster easily, Scaleway provides a .kubeconfig file that allows you to manage your cluster from your local computer by using kubectl.
-Kubectl is the command line interface for running commands against Kubernetes clusters.
+To administrate your Kubernetes cluster easily, Scaleway provides a ```.kubeconfig``` file that allows you to manage your cluster from your local computer by using ```kubectl```.
+[Kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) is the command line interface for running commands against Kubernetes clusters.

-Security & Identity (IAM)
+**Security & Identity (IAM)**
-To perform certain actions described below, you must either be the Owner of the Organization in which the actions will be performed, or an IAM user with the necessary permissions.
+To perform certain actions described below, you must either be the [Owner](https://www.scaleway.com/en/docs/identity-and-access-management/iam/concepts/#owner) of the Organization in which the actions will be performed, or an IAM user with the [necessary permissions](https://www.scaleway.com/en/docs/identity-and-access-management/iam/concepts/#permission).

-Requirements
+**Requirements**
-You have an account and are logged into the Scaleway console Click Kubernetes in the Containers section of the Scaleway console side menu.
-The Kubernetes dashboard displays.
+- You have an account and are logged into the [Scaleway console](https://console.scaleway.com/)

-Click Create cluster.
+1. Click **Kubernetes** in the **Containers** section of the [Scaleway console](https://console.scaleway.com/)

+2. Click **Create cluster**.
 The first page of the cluster creation wizard displays.

-This page concerns the configuration of your cluster.
+3. This page concerns the configuration of your cluster.
 Enter the following information:

-The cluster type.
-Select Kubernetes Kapsule cluster to create a cluster using exclusively Scaleway Instances.
+- The **cluster type**.
+Select **Kubernetes Kapsule** cluster to create a cluster using exclusively Scaleway Instances.

-Note
+**Note**
-This document concerns the creation and management of a Kubernetes Kapsule cluster.
-To create a Kubernetes Kosmos cluster, refer to the Kubernetes Kosmos documentation
+This document concerns the creation and management of a **Kubernetes Kapsule** cluster.
+To create a Kubernetes Kosmos cluster, refer to the [Kubernetes Kosmos documentation](https://www.scaleway.com/en/docs/containers/kubernetes/how-to/create-kosmos-cluster/).

-The geographical region of the cluster.
+- The geographical **region** of the cluster.
-The Kubernetes version for the cluster.
+- The Kubernetes **version** for the cluster.

-Configure the Private Network for the cluster.
+4. Configure the **Private Network** for the cluster.
 A Private Network allows your cluster to communicate in an isolated and secure network.
 Each cluster is autoconfigured using a /22 IP subnet.
 You can either:

-Attach an existing Private Network (VPC) within the same Availability Zone from the drop-down.
+- Attach an existing Private Network (VPC) within the same Availability Zone from the drop-down.
-Attach a new Private Network to the cluster.
+- Attach a new Private Network to the cluster.

-Important
+**Important**
 The Private Network of your cluster can not be detached, and the cluster can not be moved to another Private Network after creation.

-Enter the name for the cluster and, optionally, a description and tags, which can help you organize your cluster.
+5. Enter the **name** for the cluster and, optionally, a description and tags, which can help you organize your cluster.

-Click Next.
+6. Click **Next**.
 The second page of the Kapsule cluster creation wizard displays.

-This page concerns the settings for your cluster’s pool.
+7. This page concerns the settings for your cluster’s pool.
 Enter the following information:

-The Availability Zone in which all your pool’s nodes will be created.
+- The **Availability Zone** in which all your pool’s nodes will be created.
-The node type you require.
+- The **node type** you require.
-The configuration for your node options, including the number of nodes and whether to enable autoscale.
+- The configuration for your **node options**, including the number of nodes and whether to enable autoscale.
 You can also choose whether to enable autoheal and whether to link the cluster to a placement group.
 Alternatively, you can leave these options at default values.

-Click Create cluster.
+8. Click **Create cluster**.
 Your cluster is being deployed.
 Once the cluster is ready, it appears in the clusters list.